 But it’s so easy to cook a piece of an amazing protein…Ugh.

 So, I went out and bought a bunch of kale.
 A bouquet.
 For $2.50!
 I get it we should eat more vegan dinners but it is damn hard to make everyone eat them and not to dirty a skillet, pot and a blender within 60 minutes.
 And there is usually no leftovers.
 And then they are not as filling as meat ones.
 At least for 4 of us.
 I told you we eat a lot.
 Everyone is active.
-I have a few go-to’s like this easy green lentil curry, spinach and lentil soup and butternut squash quinoa soup when I omit chicken.
+I have a few go-to’s like green lentil curry, spinach lentil soup and butternut squash soup when I omit chicken.
 So, I am doing not bad but vegan cooking is definitely a lot of work.

 And I swear, my kids will eat anything in a taco, burger or muffin form.
 Kale burgers – no problem; thank you, ketchup.
 Kale tacos – sure, mom; thank you, cheese.
 Zucchini muffins – yes!; thank you, chocolate chips.You should have seen my 9 year old setting up entire taco table and even making everyone’s taco.
 Youngest one chomped on a kale taco in 5 minutes!
 I told you!!!
 I also tested new tomato soup recipe with 2 secret ingredients and it was to die for!
 My original reaction was to snap photos but I often have to keep myself away from camera to keep normalcy at dinner time.

 So, I took a whole bunch of kale and sautéed with a generous amount of avocado oil and young Russian garlic.